netresearch/ansible-role-gitlab-runner/README.md

   startup.
 - `runner_stop_timeout`: Optional.
 Timeout in seconds for the service stop command after which systemd will just `SIGKILL` the process.
+- `runner_docker_volumes`: Optional.
+List of volumes to mount into the CI jobs.

 - `runner_user`: Optional.
 User that will be used to run the runner.
 Only used if `runner_executor` is set to `shell`.